WaBLin123/ah-typeorm-plugin/README.md

 ---

 A `./src/config/typeorm.ts` will need to be created for your project.
+The config contain [TypeORM connection option](https://typeorm.io/#/connection-options) and ah-typeorm-plugin custom config, also you can freely modify **typeORM connection option** in the config.

+Actionhero will refer the config to connection database and do plugin custom method at [initializer](https://www.actionherojs.com/tutorials/initializers)

 ```typescript
 import { ConnectionOptions } from "typeorm";